neighborhoods/Buphalo/docs/AnnotationProcessors.md

 ### Known Issues
 - Each Annotation Processor can only be used once.
 - `getAnnotationProcessorContext` is required to be public
+- Newlines MUST be present after the `AnnotationProcessorKey` even with no `Default Contents`

 ## References
 - [General Purpose Annotation Processors][GPAP]